1LStopBudapest/LimitSetting/README.md

 ```

-Fist check Config.py to set the number of bins, processes, signal points etc. The bins (SR & CR) should be compatible with the Region histograms bins.
-Change the bin no & label while running for Val1 & Val2 regions
+Fist check Config.py to set the number of bins, processes, signal points etc. The bins (SR) should be compatible with the Region histograms bins.

 Make text files